 Python framework for fast Vector Space Modelling

-Gensim is a Python library for topic modelling, document indexing and similarity retrieval with large corpora.
-Target audience is the natural language processing (NLP) and information retrieval (IR) community.
+Gensim is a Python library for Vector Space Modelling with very large corpora.
+Target audience is the Natural Language Processing (NLP) community.

 - All algorithms are memory-independent w.r.t. the corpus size (can process input larger than RAM),